defcronyke/signal-gen-cjds66/README.md

 cargo run --release -- --ms -v
 ```

-7. (Optional) You can specify the device location if the default
+7. You can specify the device location if the default
 isn't correct for your computer or configuration.
 On Linux it
 defaults to /dev/ttyUSB0, and on Windows it defaults to COM3.
 You
 can change it or even specify multiple devices to control with the